playcanvas/blog/_posts/2016-04-01-playhack-with-playjam-winners.markdown

 ## Special Mentions

-A few special mentions to games that caught the judges attention but didn't quite make the top three. **[Imperial's Secret Plan](https://playcanv.as/p/05CFsgXG)** is a survival horror game.
-Our judges said: _"Very nice idea - a superbly atmospheric puzzle adventure game.". _**[Into Deep Space](https://playcanv.as/p/YopjEuFZ)** is gravity slingshot game.
-Our judges said: _"Beautiful graphics, flawed by some technical shortcomings". _**[Robo Racer](https://playcanv.as/p/XtUBSVpS)** is a classic racing game.
-Our judges said: _"Good solid entry"._
+A few special mentions to games that caught the judges attention but didn't quite make the top three.

+1. **[Imperial's Secret Plan](https://playcanv.as/p/05CFsgXG)** is a survival horror game.
+Our judges said: _"Very nice idea - a superbly atmospheric puzzle adventure game."_.
+2. **[Into Deep Space](https://playcanv.as/p/YopjEuFZ)** is gravity slingshot game.
+Our judges said: _"Beautiful graphics, flawed by some technical shortcomings."_.
+3. **[Robo Racer](https://playcanv.as/p/XtUBSVpS)** is a classic racing game.
+Our judges said: _"Good solid entry."_.

 ## Play All Entries